 Blog Post

 People’s level of financial literacy affects their quality of life and can cause a lot of financial stress.
 75% of teenagers in the US lack confidence in their knowledge of personal finance, according to a survey done by Annuity.
 In the same survey, American teenagers say most of their financial knowledge comes from their parents.
-K12 schools can help students by incorporating financial literacy into their overall curriculum.
-K12 employees need to be financially literate as well to help their students.
+K12 schools can help students by incorporating financial literacy skills into their overall curriculum.
+This post will discuss the importance of financial literacy, give a financial literacy introduction, and discuss the benefits of providing education in financial literacy to children.

 Individuals who are financially literate have an understanding of basic financial concepts and can apply them to their own life.
-Financial literacy includes the following below:
+Below are some financial literacy examples, objectives of financial literacy, and components of financial literacy listed below:

 Teaching financial literacy in school has a lot of positive impacts on kids.
 For example, according to the Financial Industry Regulatory Authority (FINRA) those with a higher financial literacy spent less than their income, and 65% had set aside a three-month emergency fund.